MLSpreitzer/Associations-in-Transactions/README.md

 ## Project Overview
 3 Objectives:
 <ul>
-	<li>Classification: Use machine learning methods to predict which brand of computer customers prefer based on customer demographics collected from a marketing survey.</li>
+	<li><b>Classification:</b> Use machine learning methods to predict which brand of computer customers prefer based on customer demographics collected from a marketing survey.</li>
-	<li>Multiple Regression: Assessing the impact services reviews and customer reviews have on sales of different product types
+	<li><b>Multiple Regression:</b> Assessing the impact services reviews and customer reviews have on sales of different product types
-	<li>Market Basket Analysis: Determine associations between products that drive sales-oriented initiatives such as recommender systems like the ones used by Amazon and other eCommerce sites.</li>
+	<li><b>Market Basket Analysis:</b> Determine associations between products that drive sales-oriented initiatives such as recommender systems like the ones used by Amazon and other eCommerce sites.</li>
 </ul>

 ## Code & Resources